How To Prepare and Submit a Mock-Up

 Electronic Mockups (Preferred Method)

 We prefer this method because the copy comes from you as a digital file and does not require us to re-typeset, thereby reducing the slim possibility of us typesetting your copy incorrectly.
 You can also insert pictures into your document and indicate to us where you want images placed.
 This is an excellent way to show us what you want.
-If your digital layout requires specific fonts and they differ from our Standard Font Set or Adobe Font Library, we will need you to supply the fonts with your mockup.

 Word Document Option 1 – Artist Discretion